Safer Recruitment and the Disclosure and Barring Service

-Safer recruitment is one of the core safeguarding principles to which the Church of England and, through its own adopted Safeguarding Policy, the Diocese of Exeter are committed:
+Safer Recruitment is one of the core safeguarding principles to which the Church of England and the Diocese of Exeter are committed:

-“We will carefully select, support and train all those with any responsibility within the Church, in line with Safer Recruitment Principles, including the use of criminal records disclosures and barring schemes.”
+“We will carefully select, support and train all those with any responsibility within the Church, in line with Safer Recruitment principles, including the use of criminal records disclosures and barring schemes.”
+(Diocesan Safeguarding Policy)

-If you have questions relating to safeguarding and safer recruitment (other than specifically to do with the DBS application process) please contact:
+If you have questions relating to Safer Recruitment, please contact: